 Both strings MUST comply with the requirements for UTF-8 Encoded Strings [MQTT-1.5.7-1].
 If a receiver (Client or Server) receives a string pair which does not meet these requirements it is a Malformed Packet.
 Refer to section 4.13 for information about handling errors.

-351 1.6 Security
+356 1.6 Security

-MQTT Client and Server implementations SHOULD offer Authentication, Authorization and secure communication options, such as those discussed in Chapter 5.
-Applications concerned with critical infrastructure, personally identifiable information, or other personal or sensitive information are strongly advised to use these security capabilities.
+357 MQTT Client and Server implementations SHOULD offer Authentication, Authorization and secure infrastructure, personally identifiable information, or other personal or sensitive information are strongly advised to use these security capabilities.